Compare 159 Bachelor Programs in Humanities Studies

 With a variety of schools offering bachelor’s degrees around the world, scholars may choose to study locally or abroad.
 Some can even pursue a degree from home with online courses.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-This programme enables graduates to work and lead in a wide variety of ministry and business management projects (e.g. NGO, business, churches, entrepreneurial ventures).
-We aim to produce graduates capable of managing teams and organisations who approach their task from deep Christian convictions and acquire the management knowledge, tools and skills that business studies can provide.
+This programme enables graduates to become community leaders through a wide variety of media projects (e.g. NGO, churches, production companies, advertising agencies).
+We aim to produce media workers who approach their task from deep Christian convictions and acquire the theology, biblical studies and media knowledge, tools and skills that these studies can provide.

 A National Senior Certificate (NSC) with a bachelor’s pass or equivalent;